andyjakubowski/kingly-site/src/v1/api/index.md

 For those with interest in software architecture, we will start with the principles at the core of Kingly design.
 Alternatively, you can skip to the next section where we introduce the Kingly configuration for standard state machines and hierarchical state machines.
 We then cover in detail the API semantics.

 In the remainder of this page, we will dedicate a section to each function part of the Kingly API.
-Those sections aims to serve as reference documentation for the function.
+Those sections aim to serve as a reference documentation for the function.
 If there is anything you would like to add, ping me on [twitter](https://twitter.com/bricoi1).

 ## API design
-The key objectives for the API was:
+The key objectives for the API were:

-- **generality**, **reusability** and **simplicity**
+- **generality**, **reusability**, and **simplicity**
   - there is no explicit provision made to accommodate specific use cases or frameworks
   - it must be possible to add a [concurrency and/or communication mechanism](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.92.6145&rep=rep1&type=pdf) on top of the current design
-  - it must be possible to integrate smoothly into React, Angular and your popular framework
+  - it must be possible to integrate smoothly into React, Angular, and your popular framework
   - support for both interactive and reactive programming
 - parallel and sequential composability of state machines